Skip to main content

 Dr. Jaqua enjoys practicing general gastroenterology including the treatment of liver diseases, Inflammatory Bowel Disease (Crohn’s and Ulcerative Colitis), Barrett’s Esophagus, GERD, and Irritable Bowel Syndrome.
 His passion is preventing colon cancer with screening colonoscopy and the removal of large polyps with endoscopic methods.
 He is a fellow of the American College of Physicians and a member of the American College of Gastroenterology.
 He is a dual board-certified diplomate in Internal Medicine and Gastroenterology by the American Board of Internal Medicine.

-In his spare time, Dr. Jaqua enjoys hiking, camping, music, and spending time with his wife and three children.
+In his spare time, Dr. Jaqua enjoys hiking, music, gravel and mountain biking, traveling and scuba diving.

 Board Status